gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 {: #sctp-DTLS-encrypt-chunk-states-2 title="Protected SCTP Packets" artwork-align="center"}

-The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the DTLS Chunk VALIDATION or PROTECTED state has been reached.
+The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes the structure of an protected SCTP packet being sent after the DTLS Chunk VALIDATION or PROTECTED state has been reached.
 Such packets are built with the SCTP common header.
 Only one DTLS chunk can be sent in a SCTP packet.

 ## Protected Data Chunk Transmission {#data-sending}

-When the DTLS Chunk state machine hasn't reached the VALIDATION state, DTLS 1.3 MAY perform key management in-band, thus the DTLS chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.

 When DTLS Chunk has reached the VALIDATION and PROTECTED state, the DTLS chunk handler will receive control chunks and DATA chunks